pocomane/brewed-in-the-apocalypse/bita.md

 risks of the situation.
 Then ey decides the relevant harms, while the player selects the relevant trait and how many Fortune point to spend, between 0 and 2 .
-Then the player rolls 2 standard 6-side dices, sums the results, adds the number of traits and fortune points and substracts the harms.
+Then the player rolls 2 standard 6-side dices, sums the results, adds the number of traits and fortune points and subtracts the harms.
 The result will say which text in the move continue to read:

+- With 8 or less the "Failure" text is read, if any.
+- With 9-10-11 the "Trade-off" text is read, if any.
 - With 12 or more the "Success" text is read.
-- With 9-10-11 the "Compromise" text is read.
-- With 8 or less the "Failure" text demands is read.

-Moreover the scenarist will always make an __Hard move__ after a failure, or __Propose a cost__ after a compromise if the text is missing (as explained in the relative moves).
+Moreover the scenarist will always make an __Hard move__ after a failure, or __Show the cost__ after a trade-off if the text is missing (as explained in the relative moves).

 TODO - classically in a Apocalypse World the three ranges are 6-/7-8-9/10+ but